nasa/astrobee/localization/sparse_mapping/readme.md

 time-consuming.

-If the first of the two maps to merge is already registered, it may be desirable to keep that portion fixed during merging.
+If the first of the two maps to merge is already registered, it may be desirable to keep that portion fixed during merging when bundle adjustment happens.
 That is accomplished with the flag -fix_first_map.

 #### How to build a map efficiently